-Countries that may require at least 2 years of experience: Abu Dhabi, Oman, Brunei, Malaysia, Egypt, China, Hong Kong
+Countries that may require at least 2 years of experience: Abu Dhabi, Oman, Egypt, and China

-Countries that may require 5 years of experience: Indonesia, parts of China
+Countries that may require 5 years of experience: Indonesia

 Many teachers look to teach abroad immediately after graduating and ask if they can do their probationary year or NQT (newly qualified teacher) year abroad.
 The answer actually lies with your home country’s government policy on teacher education and training.